Hey you! Welcome.

 – completed a French language certificate with L’Ecole de langue francaise at the Universite du Quebec a Chicoutimi

-– graduated with a bachelor of fine arts at Algoma University in Sault Ste.
+– graduated with a Bachelor of Fine Arts (Honours) at Algoma University in Sault Ste.
 Marie, Ontario with a minor study in English literature

 Grants / Awards